Estimating Model Performance Under Covariate Shift Without Labels: Introduction

-Accurate performance estimates without labels can address this risk.
-With these estimates, the impact of changes in model performance on business operations can be quantified, allowing for informed decisions.
-These may include altering how model predictions are utilized in downstream processes, discontinuing their use altogether, or determining whether model retraining is required.
+With these estimates, the impact of changes in model performance on business operations can be quantified, allowing informed decision-making about corrective adaptations.
+These may include altering how model predictions are utilized in downstream processes, determining if model retraining is required, or whether some fail-safe mechanism should trigger.

-The main contributions of this paper are the following: \begin{itemize} \item We introduce a novel algorithm called \themethod (\themethodlongname) for assessing model performance without labels under covariate shift. \themethod enables estimation of various classification performance metrics and is designed to be both model and data-type agnostic.
-Importantly, it autonomously learns from data without requiring user input regarding the nature of the covariate shift. \item We present theoretical and empirical analyses demonstrating how \themethod can effectively yield accurate performance estimations. \item We develop an evaluation methodology specifically tailored to assess performance estimation methods.
-This includes a selection of relevant datasets, their preprocessing steps, an implementation of benchmarks suitable for tabular data and performance metrics of interest, and new evaluation metrics relevant to the model monitoring context. \item Our extensive evaluations show that \themethod significantly outperforms existing benchmarks across datasets and metrics used. \end{itemize}
+The main contributions of this paper are the following: \begin{itemize} \item We introduce PAPE, a novel method for estimating model performance under covariate shift.
+PAPE can be applied to any classification metric that can be defined with elements of the confusion matrix.
+Importantly, PAPE autonomously learns from the data without any user input regarding the nature of the covariate shift. \item We provide theoretical guarantees for the estimation quality of PAPE and derive bounds for its estimation error under approximate calibration for composable metrics. \item We demonstrate PAPE's effectiveness empirically.
+Our experiments show that PAPE significantly outperforms all previous methods across all metrics evaluated.

-In Section \ref{sec:work}, we present the related work.
-In Section \ref{sec:pape}, we introduce the \themethod algorithm, presenting its implementation, theoretical foundations, guarantees, and limitations.
-Section \ref{sec:experiments} describes the evaluation methodology we used to assess performance estimation methods and presents the results.
-Section \ref{sec:conclusion} summarizes the results and outlines future research directions.